Salvage-Ex/Salvage/doc/README.md

-SecureCloud Core
+Salvage Core
 =====================

 Setup
 ---------------------
-[SecureCloud Core](https://www.scn.network) is the original SecureCloud client and it builds the backbone of the network.
-However, it downloads and stores the entire history of SecureCloud transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Salvage Core](https://www.scn.network) is the original Salvage client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Salvage transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run SecureCloud on your native platform.
+The following are some helpful notes on how to run Salvage on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/securecloud-qt (GUI, 32-bit) or bin/32/securecloudd (headless, 32-bit)
+- bin/32/salvage-qt (GUI, 32-bit) or bin/32/salvaged (headless, 32-bit)
-- bin/64/securecloud-qt (GUI, 64-bit) or bin/64/securecloudd (headless, 64-bit)
+- bin/64/salvage-qt (GUI, 64-bit) or bin/64/salvaged (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run securecloud-qt.exe.
+Unpack the files into a directory, and then run salvage-qt.exe.

 ### OSX

-Drag SecureCloud-Qt to your applications folder, and then run SecureCloud-Qt.
+Drag Salvage-Qt to your applications folder, and then run Salvage-Qt.

 ### Need Help?